chenheinrich/Cosmo_Inference/README.md

 2. Run a sample cobaya run (must be from the root of this directory):

-    `python run.py`
+    `python scripts/run_cobaya.py`

-Use `-f` to force delete existing sample chains when running a second time:
+Use `-f` to force delete existing sample chains when running a second time and `-d` to run in debug mode:

-    `python run.py -f`
+    `python run.py -f -d`